Zuhri: Rituals

 According to Ahmed Amlik, professor of History at Cadi Ayyad University of Marrakech, people in the past tended to bury their personal or family valuables at hidden locations in forests, or in deep wells, usually during times of turmoil and civil war.
 Zuhri children are thought to possess psychic abilities or connection to the world of djinns, that can help with finding the hidden treasures buried at those locations, and are therefore used like "magical treasure detectors".
 The ritual of finding the treasure may involve the recitation of Koranic verses, as well as spilling the blood of the zuhri child.
-The zuhri may also help with carrying the treasure, since he or she is believed to be less likely to be punished by the djins for stealing their possession.
+The zuhri may also help with carrying the treasure, since he or she is believed to be less likely to be punished by the djinns for stealing their possession.
 The ritual may end by sacrificing the child and spilling their blood on the treasure, to appease the anger of the djins.
 In some cases the child is simply abandoned between life and death.